WOWO: WOWO today

 WOWO is currently located at the Federated Media broadcast complex on Maples Road on Fort Wayne's south side; the facility also serves as the transmitter site for co-owned WKJG.
 WOWO was the first Fort Wayne station to transmit in AM stereo.
 It later became the first Fort Wayne AM station to transmit with HD Radio technology.
 The station streams its programs over the Internet.

-On weekdays, "Fort Wayne's Morning News," is hosted by Kayla Blakeslee and was hosted by long time market veteran Charly Butcher until his sudden death in August 2018.
+On weekdays, "Fort Wayne's Morning News" is hosted by Kayla Blakeslee and was hosted by long time market veteran Charly Butcher until his sudden death in August 2018.
 Pat Miller, who had broadcast on Saturday mornings starting in April 2001, moved his program to the weekday afternoon drive time spot in May 2010.
+In January 2024, Pat Miller was released from his program and began hosting a weekend show on Saturday afternoons.
+Casey Hendrickson, of WOWO's sister station, 95.3 MNC in Mishawaka, IN took over afternoon drive.
 Most of the standard Premiere Radio Networks syndicated schedule makes up the remainder of the broadcast day: Sean Hannity, Glenn Beck, Buck Sexton, Clyde Lewis and Coast to Coast AM with George Noory.
 Dan Bongino airs where Rush Limbaugh formerly aired.

 Weekend programming includes Kim Kommando, Dana Loesch, Bill Cunningham and Todd Starnes.
 Fox News Radio supplies world and national news updates.
-WOWO partners with WPTA-TV for local weather and news.
+WOWO partners with WPTA for local weather and news.

 WOWO broadcasts the Fort Wayne Komets ECHL hockey games.
-Bob Chase announced his retirement as Sports Director of WOWO after 56 years behind the mic, effective June 5, 2009.
+Bob Chase announced his retirement as sports director of WOWO after 56 years behind the mic, effective June 5, 2009.
 Chase was the voice of the Fort Wayne Komets until his death in November 2016 at the age of 90.

 In September 2014, WOWO won a Marconi Award as the Medium Market Station of the Year by the National Association of Broadcasters.

 In October 2022, WOWO won for the second time a Marconi Radio Award for Medium Market Station of the Year by the National Association of Broadcasters.

 FM simulcasts

 Several FM stations over the years carried the WOWO-FM call letters.
 From 1940 to 1943, WOWO experimented with FM broadcasts as W49FW.
 WOWO-FM operated from 1943 to 1953 on 96.1 MHz.
 From 1988 to 1994, WOWO-FM in Huntington (now WJCI) broadcast at first on 103.1, then shifted to 102.9.
 The two stations aired an oldies music format.

-On March 28, 2012 at noon, WOWO's news/talk format began to simulcast on 92.3 FM, with that station taking the WOWO-FM call letters.
-The station was previously classic rock WFWI.
-The WOWO simulcast moved to newly launched translator station 107.5 W298BJ Fort Wayne, on December 14, 2015.
-92.3 stopped simulcasting WOWO on January 1, 2016 and switched to a classic hits format, returning to the WFWI call sign.
+On March 28, 2012, at noon, WOWO's news/talk format began to simulcast on 92.3 FM, with that station taking the WOWO-FM call letters.
+The station was previously WFWI, a classic rock station.

+The WOWO simulcast moved to newly launched translator station 107.5 W298BJ on December 14, 2015; 92.3, which had returned to the WFWI call sign, stopped simulcasting WOWO on January 1, 2016, as part of its transition to a classic hits format.
+On May 1, 2023, WOWO resumed simulcasting on WFWI 92.3 FM.